« Back to Results

 Judges in United States immigration courts exhibit extreme variability in their decisions, with on average a 20 percentage point gap in grant rates between the least versus most lenient judge in a court from 2009-2015.
 We show that this variability has an important unintended consequence: Asylum seekers quasi-randomly assigned to less lenient immigration judges are more likely to be absent for their immigration hearings.
 A simulation demonstrates that this type of endogenous response to decision-maker leniency causes bias in second-stage estimates when using the popular randomly assigned decision-maker research design.

-Do Beliefs in Model Minority Stereotype Selectively Shape Attention to Inequality for Asian Americans?
+Do Beliefs in the Model Minority Stereotype Reduce Attention to Inequality Experienced by Asian Americans?

 Shuai Chen